FreeRADIUS/eap-arpa/draft-ietf-emu-eap-arpa.md

 wishing to use this specification, existing implementations will return EAP Failure, and will not otherwise misbehave.

-We now discuss the NAI format in more detail.
-We first discuss the eap.arpa realm, and second the use and purpose of the username field.

 ## The eap.arpa realm

 This document defines the "eap.arpa" domain as being used for